Generalizations of the Eierlegende-Wollmilchsau: Geminal subvarieties of rank one

+If $(X,\omega)$ happens to be horizontally periodic, then $(X_0, \omega_0)$ can be equivalently obtained by vertically collapsing the horizontal cylinders not in $\bfC$, but the construction applies regardless of whether this is the case. \end{rem}

-\begin{sublem} Suppose that $\cM_{abs}$ contains a surface where at least one subequivalence class of cylinders has only one cylinder.
-Then the optimal map is the identity. \end{sublem} Note that the assumption is automatically true if $\cM_{abs}$ is a stratum or Abelian double.
-Therefore, Sublemma \ref{SL:HGeminalRulingOut} implies (\ref{I:R1HGeminal3}). \begin{proof} The assumption implies that there is a surface in $\cM_{abs}$ that is covered by a single horizontal cylinder (a similar observation will be used and carefully justified in the beginning of the proof of Lemma \ref{L:nhGeminal}).
+\begin{proof} Given Remark \ref{R:CollapseOntoC}, the assumption of the lemma implies that there is a surface in $\cM_{abs}$ that is covered by a single horizontal cylinder.
 Because $\pi_{abs}$ is a good map, the corresponding surface, call it $(Y, \eta)$, in $\cM$ is also covered by a single horizontal cylinder.
 After shearing $(Y,\eta)$, we can assume that there is a vertical cylinder that crosses the horizontal exactly once.
 Lemma \ref{L:IsGood} now gives the result. \end{proof}

 It remains to show (\ref{I:R1HGeminal3.5}), i.e. that if $\cM$ is an Abelian or quadratic double, then the optimal map is the identity.
 Since $\pi_{abs}$ is the optimal map, it suffices to show that $\cM$ is a locus of tori.
 Suppose to a contradiction that this is not the case.